tegansnyder/Laravel-Guard/readme.md

 ## Sass/Less/CoffeeScript Compilation

 After you've generated a Guardfile with `php artisan guard:make` (which will also download any necessary dependencies), you'll see a new `app/assets` directory.
-This is where your Sass/Less/CoffeeScript files will be store.
+This is where your Sass/Less/CoffeeScript files will be stored.
 Try creating a new file, `app/assets/sass/buttons.sass`, and add:

 ```css
 .button